In Brief – Roman London

-Prior to the invasion by Claudius the Thames was the border between different warring tribes.
-The area, with its poor clay soil, remained forested and largely unpopulated, being far from each of their main settlements and therefore too difficult to defend.
-The river was wider than today, flowing around sand banks and islands and fed by many small streams, its edges marshy and tree-lined.
+As they headed north, Plautius and his army pursued and then fought the local tribes.
+They soon arrived at the wide river Caesar had first recorded as ‘Thamesis’.
+Prior to the invasion the river was the border between different warring tribes.
+The area, with its poor clay soil, remained forested and largely unpopulated, being far from each of the tribes’ main settlements and therefore too difficult to defend.
+It was wider than today, flowing around sand banks and islands and fed by many small streams, its edges marshy and tree-lined.
 The wide river and thick forests on each bank made it a natural barrier between the different groups of people but also an easier means of transport and trade than overland.

-Having succeeded in their initial mission the invaders needed to maintain a land supply route back to Rome via Gaul so the bridge over the Thames stayed and was rebuilt.
-Such a strategic site needed a staff to protect and maintain it and a small settlement grew, becoming both a small port and the hub of the supply routes in the new Roman province.
-Four years after their arrival the Romans formerly decided to build a town to be known as Londinium.
+Having succeeded in their initial mission of subduing the local tribes, the invaders needed to maintain a land supply route back to Rome via Gaul, so the temporary pontoon bridge military engineers had erected over the Thames stayed and was rebuilt.
+Such a strategic site needed a staff to protect and maintain it and a settlement grew, becoming both a small port and the hub of the supply routes in the new Roman province.
+Four years after their arrival the Romans formally decided to build a town to be known as Londinium.

 In 60AD the native Iceni tribe in the northern half of East Anglia rebelled against the Romans.
 Led by the late king’s daughter Queen Boudicca, they rose up and, joining with others, destroyed the Roman provincial capital of Colchester.
 The main Roman army in Britannia was then fighting in Anglesey.
 They marched south as fast as they could but did not have sufficient strength to take on Boudicca’s army.
 The rebels burnt Londinium to the ground, killing its entire population, and then moved on to St. Albans, which was also destroyed.
 The rebellion was finally quashed by the Roman forces during a major battle in the Midlands.